Hossein Eslambolchi: AT&T years

-In addition to serving as CTO of AT&T, Dr. Eslambolchi was also President of AT&T's Global Networking Technology Services, President and CEO of AT&T Labs & Chief Information Officer, giving him end-to-end responsibility for implementing the company's technology and operational vision of the 21st century.
-As President and CEO of AT&T Labs, he led a team of some of the world's best scientists and engineers in developing an architecture that transformed AT&T's legacy voice and data networks into a converged IP/MPLS network that now reaches all major business centers around the globe.
+In addition to serving as CTO of AT&T, Eslambolchi was president of AT&T's Global Networking Technology Services, President and CEO of AT&T Labs & Chief Information Officer.
+He oversaw the development of an IP/MPLS network that succeeded AT&T's legacy voice and data networks.
+Eslambolchi designed the Service Over IP architecture that allowed legacy services to migrate over to new architecture.